 The good news is that, contrary to popular belief, there are a multitude of titles out there like this.
 In fact, after a bit of digging done by the TechRadar staff, we’ve found exactly 45 of them – from MMOs to MOBAs to everything in between.

 Admittedly, a lot of these games considered “free-to-play” also tend to require that you “pay-to-win.”
-Others are straight garbage for different reasons, but not the ones you’ll find on this top free games list.
-From fighting games to MOBAs and racers in between, we’ve covered all bases, too.
-Now let’s take a look at what you’ll be playing next.
+Others are lacking for different reasons, but the best free games you’ll find here.
+From MOBAs to racers, we’ve covered all bases.
+These are the best of the best free games.

 Gabe Carey has also contributed to this article

 Best free game on our radar: Fortnite Battle Royale

 After revealing that its “Minecraft meets Left 4 Dead” co-op sandbox survival game would cost money in early access, it was a pleasant surprise to see Epic Games announce that Fortnite’s 100-player Battle Royale mode would be completely free-to-play as soon as it launches on September 26.